Tag

 “Yeah.”
 Sheena confirmed.

-Rhea tried to offer an explanation, “It’s probably just all the trash there.
+Rhea tried to offer an explanation, “It’s probably just all the trash down there.
 Or maybe all the piss, soaking the ground.”

 “Could be the muck in the L.A.
 River.” was Rhea’s next idea.